SURFACE-FIRST™ MONITORING

 Principle of Operation

-Hawk sensors utilize fluorometry, a technique that uses light to detect specific molecules based on their fluorescence properties.
+Hawk sensors utilize non-contact multispectral fluorometry, a technique that uses light to detect specific molecules based on their fluorescence properties.

 When a user-defined intensity threshold is reached, the sensor activates an alarm for response.
-The relay output can also be used to directly trigger external equipment, such as shutoff valves, pumps, or warning lights, enabling automated
+The relay output can also directly trigger external equipment, such as shutoff valves, pumps, or warning lights, supporting automated safety actions or process adjustments where configured.

 Patented CFRS™ Technology

-Hawk sensors offer exceptional versatility in detecting a wide range of liquid hydrocarbons and contaminants.
+Hawk sensors offer broad multispectral capability for detecting a wide range of liquid hydrocarbons and contaminants.
 This includes oils, fuels, and other petroleum products, produced water, blue-green (cyanobacteria) and green algae, select other microalgae, and colored dissolved organic matter (CDOM).

-Hawks leverage multiple select wavelengths in the visible spectrum to maximize sensitivity and accuracy for targeted algal pigments and corresponding blooms.
+Hawk sensors additionally leverage multiple selected wavelengths in the visible spectrum to optimize sensitivity and accuracy for targeted algal pigments and corresponding blooms.

-Continuous Non-Contact Algae Monitoring: Chlorophyll, Phycocyanin & Phycoerythrin
+Continuous Non-Contact HABs Monitoring: Chlorophyll, Phycocyanin & Additional Algal Pigments

 Harmful algal blooms (HABs) are large accumulations of algae that can produce toxins, disrupt aquatic ecosystems, and cause problems for drinking water supplies, industrial operations, and recreational waterbodies.

-BlueHawk Algae Sensors continuously monitor and quantify targeted blue-green algae (cyanobacteria)—including both freshwater and marine species—green algae, and select other microalgae such as golden algae in waters by analyzing the levels of specific photosynthetic pigments within these organisms.
+BlueHawk Algae Sensors continuously monitor and quantify relative levels of targeted blue-green algae (cyanobacteria)—including both freshwater and marine species—green algae, and select other microalgae such as golden algae in waters by analyzing the levels of specific photosynthetic pigments within these organisms.

 Each sensor is configured for the target algae and corresponding pigments.
 Chlorophyll, found in all algae, serves as a baseline measurement for overall algal activity.
 Additional pigments can be used for more specific identification: Phycocyanin indicates the presence and concentration of freshwater or marine cyanobacteria, while phycoerythrin is used to detect and quantify marine blue-green algae specifically.